21 min read

 The word mandala derives from the Sanskrit verbal root mand (loosely translated in English as to mark off, decorate, set off) and the Sanskrit suffix “la” (loosely translated to mean circle, essence, sacred center).[2]
 The Encyclopedia Britannica describes mandalas as “a representation of the universe, a consecrated area that serves as a receptacle for the gods and as a collection point of universal forces.”[3]

 The first appearance of the term mandala is as the name of sections of the Indian Rig Veda,[4] the oldest of the four Vedas.
 The Vedas (Veda) can be translated as “knowledge,” and they represent the oldest Hindu scriptures and Sanskrit literature.[5]
 Following their transmission from the Vedic rishis (sages) who, during the Vedic period, are said to have heard the primordial sounds of the universe from Brahman (the ultimate universal reality) during intense mediative states, the Vedas were supposedly orally transmitted from father to son or guru to student.[6]
-In fact, the earlier sections of the written text are considered among the oldest texts in any Indo-European language.[7]
+The earlier sections of the written text are considered among the oldest texts in any Indo-European language.[7]

 The Rig Veda contains ten chapters (mandalas), each containing 1,028 hymns of 10,600 verses (sūktas), which transmit the universal nature of reality.[8]
 Each mandala in the Rig Veda was designed to harness and draw the reader's energy towards the supreme reality, facilitating their relinquishing of illusions and false perceptions of egoic consciousness in the process.
 As Brahman transcends comprehension, this reality appeared to people as visual and perceptible forms, as did the later deities who are manifestations of different aspects of energy.
 Eventually, drawings designed to illustrate the nature of the visions received accompanied the text, and it is here that the oldest symbolic mandalas supposedly emerged.
 These symbols served the same function as their written (and verbal) predecessors: representations of the cosmic order and facilitators of the ascension of consciousness.[9]

-The basic Hindu mandala, also called a yantra, is typically formed from sacred geometrical patterns.
+The basic Hindu mandala also called a yantra, is typically formed from sacred geometrical patterns.
 It often has a radial balance, and it is represented by a square with four gates containing a circle with a center point.
 Each gate is in the general shape of a T.[10] Each Hindu deity is represented by a mandala or yantra, enabling the worshipper to internalize the specific energy through meditation.

 However, whilst serving a similar energetic function, yantras are usually smaller than mandalas.
 They can be represented as two- or three-dimensional geometric compositions used in sadhanas, puja, or meditative rituals and may also include a mantra.
 According to Indian scholar Khanna Madhu, “Yantras function as revelatory symbols of cosmic truths and as instructional charts of the spiritual aspect of human experience”[11] Furthermore, in Hindu tantric practice, Khanna describes the yantra as being “a reality lived” stating that “every symbol in a yantra is ambivalently resonant in inner–outer synthesis, and is associated with the subtle body and aspects of human consciousness.”[12]